Piopiotahi (Milford Sound) Marine Reserve: Geography and ecology

 Most of the sound is a mostly deep muddy fiord basin, with deep reefs and some shallow rock walls along the shore.
-Delicate deep water invertebrates encrusting tubeworms, sea sponges, soft corals, colonial sea squirts, black coral and anemones are fixed to a very steep rock-wall on the inner northern side of the sound.
+Delicate deep water invertebrates encrusting tubeworms, sea sponges, soft corals, colonial sea squirts, black coral and sea anemones are fixed to a very steep rock-wall on the inner northern side of the sound.

 Closer to the sea, schools of butterfly perch, rock lobster and reef fish live alongside octopus, stingrays, seals and the odd bottlenose dolphin.

 In the fiords, heavy rainfall runs off from the surrounding mountains creates a permanent freshwater layer to about 5 cm to 10 m below the surface.
 A layer of calm, clear and warm seawater provides a habitat for a range of sponges, corals and fish to about 40 m below the surface.
 Further down, tannins from vegetation run-off make the sea too dark to support most marine life.

 The fiords are also a habitat for black corals and brittle stars that live in their branches.
 There are also brachiopods, aihe (bottlenose dolphins), kekono (New Zealand fur seals), tawaki (Fiordland crested penguins) and kororā (little blue penguins).